Dliv3/Venom/README-en.md

-## Venom - A Multi-layer Proxy for Attackers
+## Venom - A Multi-hop Proxy for Attackers

 [简体中文](README.md)　｜　[English](README-en.md)

-Venom is a multi-layer proxy tool developed for attackers using Go.
+Venom is a multi-hop proxy tool developed for attackers using Go.

-You can easily use venom to automatically proxy your network traffic to a multi-layer intranet, and easily manage intranet nodes.
+You can use venom to easily proxy network traffic to a multi-layer intranet, and easily manage intranet nodes.

 <img src="docs/venom.png" width="80%" height="80%" />